alonat/alonat.github.io/content/posts/contract-testing/index.md

 draft: false
 ---

-Ensuring seamless communication between frontend and backend systems is paramount in the ever-evolving software development landscape.
-Unit tests fail to guarantee end-to-end correctness, and exhaustive end-to-end tests can be impractical.
-This is where contract testing steps in, offering a balanced approach to enhance communication reliability between different components.

-Contract testing reduces the risk of unexpected changes to an API causing unexpected behavior in downstream components.
-These tests act as a safeguard, catching potential issues before they propagate through the system.
+How often do you face the issue where the backend updates something and breaks a contract for the frontend?
+Or what about the frontend stopping the use of certain fields but not informing the backend team about the redundancy?
+Probably too often, right?

+There’s no silver bullet for situations like these, but I do have a recommendation worth considering.

+Have you heard that contract testing is the ultimate solution to fix all communication and collaboration problems between frontend and backend teams?
+But is that really true?
+Let’s weigh the pros and cons to find out.

 ## Contract Testing and Pact

-Contract testing, particularly with Pact, has become a cornerstone in our quest for robust and communicative systems.
+The issue mentioned above became a stumbling block for us.
+With a lot of legacy code, we found ourselves stuck — no one could say for sure whether we still needed all those fields or what might break if we changed something.
+You might say, “Why not just refactor the entire system?”
+Sure, but let’s be honest — you don’t always have the time for that.

+So, we decided to give Pact a try and use it to cover the crucial functionality with contract tests.

-Pact, known for its simplicity and effectiveness, provides a structured framework for contract testing, allowing us to define and verify the contracts between our services.
+Pact, known for its simplicity and effectiveness, provided a structured framework for contract testing.
+It allowed us to define and verify the contracts between our services, helping us regain confidence in our codebase.

 ## The Frontend Angle in Contract Testing